segment-boneyard/nightmare/Readme.md

 - `url`: The URL that failed to load

 Note that any valid response from a server is considered “successful.”
 That means things like 404 “not found” errors are successful results for `goto`.
 Only things that would cause no page to appear in the browser window, such as no server responding at the given address, the server hanging up in the middle of a response, or invalid URLs, are errors.

+You can also adjust how long `goto` will wait before timing out by setting the gotoTimeout option on the Nightmare constructor.

 ##### .refresh()
 Refresh the current page using window.location.reload.